 KGO Radio was mostly right-wing.
 And Ray and Bernie Ward were the only two left-leaning talk show hosts.
 The rest I couldn’t stand.
 I preferred Ray over Bernie.
 Bernie was fired from KGO for reasons I won’t go into and he served prison time.
 Not too long after that was when Ray was forced out.
 Ray kept his distance from Bernie during Bernie’s legal problems.
 And they were both on at night, back-to-back: Bernie was on from 10pm – 1am, and as I said earlier Ray was on from 1am – 5am, Monday-Friday.
 Then KGO Radio fired a group of talk show hosts one day and Ray was in that group.
 And that’s when he “retired” from radio.
 He made an appearance on a small station in Santa Cruz and had a heated debate with the station owner’s mother over religion and some of Ray’s devout listeners thought the station might hire Ray, but that didn’t happen and he’s been off the air since.

-The last I read about Ray was that his son, Rafael, died.
+The last I read about Ray was that his son, Anthony Taliaferro, died.
+He was 50 years old.
 I didn’t know Ray had a son.
 That’s one aspect about his personal life that he didn’t talk about on the air.
-And I read that Ray’s been spending a lot of time in the North Bay.
+Anthony (Tony) worked at UCSF Medical Center (the superb University of California San Francisco, which is a medical sciences campus).
+He was the web specialist and worked on their websites.
+I read that Ray’s been spending a lot of time in the North Bay.
 The Ray I knew loved being in San Francisco.
 He was a City person, so it’s odd to hear that he’s supposedly spending time up there.